Why You Should Grab A PS5 As Soon As You Can - Kotaku Australia

 Deathloop — September 14

-Deathloop is the latest adventure from Arkane, known for its work on Dishonored and Prey.
+Deathloop is the latest adventure from Arkane, the developers of Dishonored and Prey.
 If you’ve played either of these franchises, you probably know what to expect here: excellent hand-to-hand combat, intriguing worlds and high concept action.
 But every trailer for this game makes it seem like the most exciting and original adventure Arkane’s had a hand in creating.

 On top of the typically great-looking combat, Deathloop‘s trailers show off a unique retrofuturistic 60s aesthetic and Spy vs. Spy style gameplay, making the whole thing look like an incredibly stylish thriller.